kubesphere/website/content/en/_index.md

   image: /images/home/certification.png

 section7:
-  title: Product Function Architecture
+  title: Capability Architecture​​
   image: /images/home/arch-en.png

 section8:
-  title: Since its inception, KubeSphere has always adhered to its <br/> open-source principles, continuously contributing to the <br/>  global cloud-native community.
+  title: ​​Stay True to Open Source, Keep Contributing to Cloud Native
-  content: As a pioneer in enterprise-level Kubernetes platforms, KubeSphere continuously innovates in areas such as multi-cluster <br/> governance, visual operations, unified observability, and enterprise-level DevOps integration, driving the adoption and<br/>implementation of Kubernetes in enterprise scenarios.
-At the same time, the KubeSphere community has incubated open-<br/>source projects like KubeKey, OpenELB, and Fluent Operator, and has deeply collaborated with ecosystems such as Grafana,<br/> Loki, and Higress, forming a broad technological influence.
+  content: As a pioneer in enterprise-grade Kubernetes platforms, KubeSphere has driven innovation in multi-cluster management, visualized O&M, unified observability, and enterprise-grade DevOps integration, promoting the widespread adoption and implementation of Kubernetes in corporate environments.
+Meanwhile, the KubeSphere community has incubated open-source projects, such as KubeKey, OpenELB, and Fluent Operator, and has collaborated deeply with ecosystems like Grafana, Loki, and Higress.
   children:
     - name: KubeKey
       icon: /images/home/kube-key.svg
-      content: Rapid installation and operation tools to accelerate Kubernetes deployment, adapt to multiple environments, and automate full lifecycle management.
+      content: Rapid installation and maintenance tool that accelerates Kubernetes deployment, adapts to multiple environments, and automates full lifecycle management.

     - name: OpenELB
       icon: /images/home/open-elb.svg